Skip to main content

 Most residents are surprised to learn that revenues from property taxes alone are not enough to cover even police and fire services, let alone parks and recreation, library, municipal court, planning, or other services within the General Fund.

 The City Council enacted the city services fee on June 23, 2021, effective July 1, 2021.
+The city services fee was increased for the first time in August of 2025 to address the impacts of inflation, growth, and new unfunded mandates from the State and Federal government.

 The City of Albany has won the Government Finance Officers Association's Distinguished Budget Presentation Award since 1991.
 In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communication device.
 The award is valid for a period of one year only.